rjzaar/opencourse-project/README.md

 - clear cache
 (uninstall feature modules (leaves settings on site).???)

-#testqa
+#teststg
 This will pull down the production db and test it.
-- backup whole qa site (stored in ~/ocbackup/site/oc.tar)
+- backup whole stg site (stored in ~/ocbackup/site/oc.tar)
 - export cmi
-- backup qadb (stored in ~/ocbackup/localdb/oc.sql)
+- backup stgdb (stored in ~/ocbackup/localdb/oc.sql)
 - pull proddb (calls backoc.sh on prod, pulls db and private files, replaces private files)
 - push opencat
 - import proddb
 - update db, fra, cim, clear cache

-#qa2prod
+#stg2prod
-Make changes to move from a dev to qa environment.
+Make changes to move from a dev to stg environment.
 This is the same folder with the same database, just some changes are made to setup.
-This presumes a single dev is able to work on dev and qa on his own, without a common qa server (for now).
+This presumes a single dev is able to work on dev and stg on his own, without a common stg server (for now).
 - put prod in maintenance mode
 - backup proddb and private files
 - pull opencat on prod